rajkandula/CMS/README.md

-# project_igscf
+# CMS - Community Management Software

-•	Developed a responsive fellowship website with an admin dashboard to manage the inside content using Express.js, Handlebars, MongoDB & Mongoose, and Firebase.
+•	Developed a responsive Management website with an admin dashboard to manage the inside content using Express.js, Handlebars, MongoDB & Mongoose, and Firebase.
 •	Used Mongoose to store images and document files on the website.

 For Project Real-time check, click here- https://igscf.onrender.com/